timmcginley/41936/Tools/LCAInTheBuiltEnvironment/2_CurrentDanishLegislation.md

 ***a*** is the reference area of the LCA calculation (m²)

-The reference values used to calculate the allowable exceedance can be found in [BR18 Appendix 2, table 9 – Reference values for the calculation of climate impact](https://www.bygningsreglementet.dk/Bilag/B2/Bilag_2/Tabel_9#f00f6d89-6367-439e-baff-981c21725ab7), which are not included in the calculation according to § 298, paragraph 1, which can be found here (only available in Danish).
+The reference values used to calculate the allowable exceedance can be found in [BR18 Appendix 2, table 9 – Reference values for the calculation of climate impact](https://www.bygningsreglementet.dk/Bilag/B2/Bilag_2/Tabel_9#f00f6d89-6367-439e-baff-981c21725ab7) (only available in Danish).

 ### 2.2.4.2 Foundations
 To calculate the allowable exceedance for foundations (except for slab foundations), the following formula is used: